SSWConsulting/SSW.Rules.Content/rules/reference-websites-when-you-implement-something-you-found-on-google/rule.md

 ```

 ::: good
-Good Example: The website where the solution was found is referenced in the comments
+Good example - The website where the solution was found is referenced in the comments
 :::